sridish123/py-mupdf/README.md

 Earlier versions are available in the [releases](https://github.com/pymupdf/PyMuPDF/releases) directory.

 # License
-PyMuPDF is distributed under GNU GPL V3.
-Because you will implicitely also be using MuPDF, its license GNU AFFERO GPL V3 applies as well.
-Copies of both are included in this repository.
+PyMuPDF is distributed under the license of MuPDF, GNU AFFERO GPL V3.0.

 # Contact
 Please submit questions, comments or issues [here](https://github.com/pymupdf/PyMuPDF/issues), or directly contact the authors via their e-mail addresses.